 While Isis was one of Egypt’s most ancient deities, she was also a favorite goddess of the Romans.
 In fact, numerous shrines were built to her throughout the Greco-Roman world.

 Visitors to Philae also have the option of going up to the rooftop.
 Strangely, unlike at Dendera, where rooftop access is free, an extra ticket is required at Philae.
 (You don’t buy it at the ticket booth, but at the temple itself.)

 At 100 EGP, it doesn’t come cheap.
 But is it worth it?

 No sneak peek was possible before purchasing the ticket.
 And once at the top, I was disappointed to see how small the accessible rooftop area was.
 At the time, I felt like I’d been ripped off.

-But now, looking back at my pictures from the trip, I’m glad that I went.
+But looking back at the pictures, I’m glad that I went.
 The rooftop offers special vantage points that you can’t get anywhere else.
-But I still thinking charging an extra 100 EGP is ridiculous!
+But still, the fact that they charge an extra 100 EGP is ridiculous.

 Aside from the views, the rooftop also provides access to an additional little shrine.
 The reliefs here feature scenes of the myths involving Isis and Horus, a story that remained popular in Egypt for thousands of years.